The 12 Most Important Things I Learnt From 28 Days Of Drawing

 - I found it really difficult to be ok with the imperfections.
 I don’t like mess and things being out of place or disorganised but this, I’ve realised, is where the creativity is lurking.

-- Space is key – trying to approach creativity and drawing with an agenda, or pressure to perform or any sort of rigidity will result in something that feels fake.
+- Space is key – trying to approach creativity and drawing with an agenda, or pressure to perform or any sort of rigidity will result in something that feels forced.
 So how do we find this space?
 I think it’s unique for every person but for me drawing in the early morning, or very late at night was helpful…when everyone is asleep, the house is quiet and it’s dark outside.

 - Consistency is key – each day it was easier to quickly jump back into my creative groove without giving it much thought, this wouldn’t have been the case if I was just going to drawing class once a week.
 Making something a habit is key to making a positive change in your life, whatever that change is.